As we prepare the new Greater Western Water website, this page will soon be archived.

 The licence also sets out the mixing zone for the recycled water release.
 A mixing zone is the area in which the water quality of the creek may be affected by the discharge and aquatic life may be impacted.
 The zone sets the area for water quality monitoring activities.

-Western Water has not detected any adverse events in the creek as a result of our discharge.
-Nonetheless, the plant upgrade will see further improvement to the quality of recycled water produced at Gisborne and this will reduce the mixing zone – particularly for phosphorus and nitrogen.
+The plant upgrade will see improvement to the quality of recycled water produced at Gisborne and this will reduce the mixing zone – particularly for phosphorus and nitrogen.
 At the highest discharge volume rate, expected around 2035, the mixing zone would still be much less than it is today.

 Working with stakeholders and the community

 There are many other stakeholders caring for the health of Jacksons Creek.
-We work closely with Melbourne Water, the Port Philip and Westernport Catchment Management Authority, Southern Rural Water and Macedon Ranges Shire Council to ensure the best outcomes for Jacksons Creek.
-We also liaise with local environment groups to ensure their concerns and priorities are considered as we plan for the future.
+We work closely with Melbourne Water, Southern Rural Water, Macedon Ranges Shire Council and the Department of Environment Land Water and Planning to ensure the best outcomes for Jacksons Creek.
+We also liaise with Traditional Owners and local environment groups to ensure their concerns and priorities are considered as we plan for the future.

 - For more information about joining a local environment group and helping to care for Jacksons Creek, visit the Jacksons Creek EcoNetwork.